tunatu/Fitgirl-repacks-auto-download/readme.md

 3. **Click "Scrape Links"** — the app will find all the download links on the page

 4. **Pick a mirror** from the dropdown — the app supports both Datanodes and FuckingFast mirrors.
-Either works, pick whichever you prefer.
+Either works, pick whichever you prefer. (i would use fuckingfast if i was you)

 5. **Uncheck any files you don't want** — all files are checked by default.
 Uncheck any parts you don't need.